mattrei/aframe-tangram-terrain-component/README.md

 ### Styling
 The Mapzen Tangram styling:

+### Parameters
+* On lower zoom levels set the displacement scale not too high otherwise the terrain becomes clunky.
+* Mobile devices have texture size limits so set the `pixelWorldRatio` and or the geometry size not too high.
+* If you set the `segmentsWidth` and `segmentsHeigth` high on a high `zoom` level you may get a "stairs" effect.

 ### Dependencies
 The Mapzen styling documents are in the YAML format, so you need a possiblity to require those files.